 The Governance and Nominating Committee, comprised of all the Independent Trustees, is responsible for considering and making recommendations to the Board regarding various aspects of the Board's responsibilities such as the Board's size, composition, leadership structure, committees, compensation, retirement and self-assessment, among other things and seeking and reviewing candidates for consideration as nominees for Trustees and meets only as necessary.
 The Governance and Nominating Committee will consider nominees nominated by shareholders.
 Recommendations for consideration by shareholders should be sent to the President of the Trust in writing together with the appropriate biographical information concerning each such proposed Nominee, and such recommendation must comply with the notice provisions set forth in the Trust By-Laws.
 In general, to comply with such procedures, such nominations, together with all required biographical information, must be delivered to, and received by, the President of the Trust at the principal executive offices of the Trust not later than 120 days and no more than 150 days prior to the shareholder meeting at which any such nominee would be voted on.
-The Governance and Nominating Committee met once during the Funds' last fiscal year.
+As of the date of this SAI, the Fund had not commenced operations and the Governance and Nominating Committee have not met in regards to the Fund.

 The Audit Committee is comprised of all of the Independent Trustees.
 The Audit Committee typically meets on a quarterly basis with respect to each series of the Trust and may meet more frequently.
-The function of the Audit Committee, with respect to each series of the Trust, is to review the scope and results of the audit and any matters bearing on the audit or a Fund's financial statements and to ensure the integrity of a Fund's pricing and financial reporting.
-The Audit Committee met three times during the Funds' last fiscal year.
+The function of the Audit Committee, with respect to each series of the Trust, is to review the scope and results of the audit and any matters bearing on the audit or the Fund's financial statements and to ensure the integrity of the Fund's pricing and financial reporting.
+As of the date of this SAI, the Fund had not commenced operations and the Audit Committee had not met in regards to the Fund.

 The function of the QLCC is to receive reports from an attorney retained by the Trust of evidence of a material violation by the Trust or by any officer, director, employee or agent of the Trust.
-The QLCC did not meet during the Predecessor Funds' last fiscal year.
+As of the date of this SAI, the Fund had not commenced operations and the QLCC had not met in regards to the Fund.

 The Valuation Committee is comprised of all of the Independent Trustees.
-The Board has delegated day-today valuation issues to a Pricing Committee that is comprised of the Advisor's personnel and is overseen by the Trustees.
+The Board has delegated day-to-day valuation issues to a Pricing Committee that is comprised of the Advisor's personnel and is overseen by the Trustees.
 The function of the Valuation Committee is to value securities held by any series of the Trust for which current and reliable market quotations are not readily available.
 Such securities are valued at their respective fair values as determined in good faith by the Pricing Committee, and the actions of the Pricing Committee are subsequently reviewed and ratified by the Board.
 The Valuation Committee meets as needed.
-The Valuation Committee met once during the Funds' last fiscal year.
+As of the date of this SAI, the Fund had not commenced operations and the Valuation Committee had not met in regards to the Fund.